SAP/spartacus-docs/_pages/telco/spartacus-roadmap-for-tua.md

 A new major (2.0) is planned 2H-2020, primarily due to planned support for Angular 9 and the new Ivy rendering engine.
 TUA support for 2007 (latest patch) with SAP Commerce 2005 will be supported with 2.0.
 The release of a new major version of Spartacus means that the code contains breaking changes - to be determined.

-#### Move to Angular 9 / Ivy
+#### Move to Angular 9/Ivy

 - Move to Angular 9
     - Schematics update for supporting migration
-    - 3rd party dependencies updates
+    - Third party dependencies updates
 - Angular Ivy support (new compilation and rendering pipeline)
-    - Smaller, simpler and faster
+    - Smaller, simpler, and faster
     - Better performance on mobile devices
     - Less memory used
     - Tree shaking for smaller packages